What We Do

-As people of faith we have been disturbed by narratives that suggest that exploitation is legitimised by religion.
-Research shows that victims and perpetrators of abuse are found in all communities, and yet media coverage has often ignored the breadth of the problem, fuelling a narrow sterotype.
-If this is not challenged we do a disservice to the majority of victims, whose experiences of abuse don’t fit one particular profile – and we risk allowing fear to divide and damage our communities.
+Research shows that victims and perpetrators of abuse are found in many different contexts yet media coverage has often ignored the breadth of the problem, choosing instead to fuel a narrow stereotype.
+The failure to challenge this is a disservice to the survivors of CSE and risks allowing fear to divide and damage our communities.